 If you’re a woman over 50, you’re probably familiar with the discomforts of menopause.
 You may be prone to sudden sweat attacks, interrupted sleep, breast tenderness, and an arc of hormonal mood swings like you haven’t seen since 10th grade.
-You also might notice an unwelcome reduction in your sexual drive and uncomfortable vaginal dryness.
+You also might notice an unwelcome reduction in your sex drive and uncomfortable vaginal dryness.

 Symptoms and severity of menopause are different for every woman.
 There’s no magic pill for any one symptom or combination of symptoms.
 Many women head to the health supplement aisle for solutions.
 Borage seed oil is touted as a treatment for menopausal symptoms and even those related to premenstrual syndrome (PMS).
-But is it safe, and how should it be used?
+But is it safe?
+And how should it be used?

 Borage is a leafy green herb commonly found in Mediterranean and cooler climates.
-The leaves can be eaten on their own, in a salad, or as a cucumber-like flavor for foods.
+The leaves can be eaten on their own, in a salad, or as a cucumberlike flavor for foods.
 The seed extract is sold in capsules or liquid form.

 The oil from its seeds has been used in traditional medicine for thousands of years.
 Used topically, it’s said to treat acne and similar minor bacterial eruptions, as well as more long-term skin conditions like dermatitis and psoriasis.

-It seems the magic potion in borage seed oil is a fatty acid called gamma-linolenic acid (GLA).
+It seems the magic potion in borage seed oil is a fatty acid called gamma linolenic acid (GLA).
 GLA is present in evening primrose oil, another natural supplement you may have heard about that’s said to help treat women’s hormonal symptoms.

 According to the Cleveland Clinic, preliminary research results show that GLA has potential for treating the following conditions, but more studies are needed:

 - rheumatoid arthritis